Radiation resistance: Small antennas

 It is extremely difficult to reduce the loss resistance of an antenna to this level.
 Since the ohmic resistance of the huge ground system and loading coil cannot be made lower than about 0.5 ohm, the efficiency of a simple vertical antenna is below 20%, so more than 80% of the transmitter power is lost in the ground resistance.
 To increase the radiation resistance, VLF transmitters use huge capacitively top-loaded antennas such as umbrella antennas and flattop antennas, in which an aerial network of horizontal wires is attached to the top of the vertical radiator to make a 'capacitor plate' to ground, to increase the current in the vertical radiator.
 However this can only increase the efficiency to 50–70% at most.

 Small receiving antennas, such as the ferrite loopstick antennas used in AM radios, also have low radiation resistance, and thus produce very low output.
-However at frequencies below about 20 MHz this is not such a problem, since a weak signal from the antenna can simply be amplified in the receiver.
+However at frequencies below about 20 MHz, where static is pervasive, this is not such a problem, since a weak signal from the antenna can simply be amplified in the receiver without the amplifier's noise adding any appreciable amount to the already substantial noise (N) accompanying the signal (S), keeping the ratio S/N as good (or bad) as before.